 6. Selling items OTHER than ham related equipment is not allowed, nor is conducting any business.
 This is not only our policy, it is prohibited by the FCC.
 As Amateur Radio operators, we are prohibited from gaining any pecuniary benefit from our operation of our amateur radio stations.
 When in doubt take it off the air.
 This includes using repeater to remind of simple work issues letting the other work guy know about what you forgot to bring.
-Letting every one know your job state is ok I think.
+Letting everyone know your job state is ok I think.
 Beyond that becomes grey area, like promoting facebook pages or google this or that.
 I am probably guilty here… just tell me Ill retract my self.
 We are human slips are ok.

 7. All of the owners repeaters are “G Rated” 24 hours a day.
 Watch your language.
 Sometimes slips happen.
 That being said there is a complete difference between an inadvertent slip and an intentional act.
 Avoid adult subjects.
 Many hams have children in the home and amateur radio is open to all ages.
-Blood, gore, wound details, and sex are to be very limited and are very questionable discussions in public just in case your not aware ask (I want to imply in private, using elmer type people that are of “age”).
+Blood, gore, wound details, and sex are to be very very limited and are very questionable discussions in public just in case your not aware ask (I want to imply in private, using elmer type people that are of “age”).